AuriRex/GTFO_DimensionMaps/README.md

 * `DimensionsToDisconnect` (List&lt;uint&gt;)
   * Any dimension index entries in this list will have their maps 'disconnected' in game.
   * In the example above, dimension 0 (Reality, aka the main dimension) and dimension 2 will have their maps inaccessible.
+* `DimensionsToForceDefaultMapRendering` (List&lt;uint&gt;)
+  * ***Only used if BetterMaps is installed!***
+  * Prevents the dimensions in that list from using the improved BetterMaps code and instead falls back to the vanilla one.
+    (Might be useful for desert dimensions, where BetterMaps struggles a bit - ymmv)

 #### Examples